shuup/shuup/doc/templates.rst

 Creating custom templates
 -------------------------

+You may either derive your own theme from the default theme, or write your own from scratch.

-The basic principle of creating custom Shoop templates is not to modify the original files (default templates) within the app directory, but to copy them into to your own application's template directory.
+The basic principle of deriving custom Shoop templates is not to modify the original files (default frontend themes) within the app directory, but to copy them into to your own application's template directory.
-If your own application is set before Shoop in Django's ``INSTALLED_APPS`` configuration, Django will prefer your templates over Shoop's default ones.
+If your own application is listed before ``shoop.front`` (and/or other theme apps) in Django's ``INSTALLED_APPS`` configuration, Django will prefer your templates over others with the same path.

-This means it is possible to overwrite only some of the default template files or all of them.
-If there is no customized template with the same path and filename, Django will use the default template file instead.
+This means it is possible to overwrite only some of the default files or all of them.
+If there is no customized template with the same path and filename, Django will use the default file instead.

 All the template files that you want to customize go under your application's template folder in the same folder hierarchy as under the original app's ``templates`` folder.
-The folder hierarchy for Shoop's default templates was discussed earlier in this document.
+The folder hierarchy for frontend templates was discussed earlier in this document.

 .. topic:: Example